Liam-RC-Haw1w/Website/README.md

 The mission statement on the index.html file line 33-34 - Western Province Deaf Cricket (n.d.)
 Our Mission.
 Available at: https://wpdeafcricket.co.za (Accessed: 20 April 2026).

-All images are provided by the Western Province Deaf Cricket Team.
+All images are provided by the Western Province Deaf Cricket Team or taken by me.